 The GEI covers a broad range of goods and services that interact with and penetrate public education systems around the world.
 The evolution of the internet and learning technologies has widely facilitated the cross-border supply and the transnational nature of many GEI services.
-These services include the educational programmes of private institutions (from K-12 to life-long learning), but also a much broader range of goods and services that are sold to public as well as private - educational institutions (Williamson and Hogan.
-2020).
-Some of the most relevant of these goods and services are educational technology (EdTech) hardware, online e-learning and teaching platforms, educational materials (such as textbooks, both digital and analog, curricular packages, etc.), test preparation and certification services, learning analytics and management systems, school/ university organization software, edu-marketing and students' recruitment services, private tutoring and supplemental education services, behavioural management applications, teacher training programmes, and school improvement and consultancy services (see Box 4).
+These services include the educational programmes of private institutions (from K-12 to life-long learning), but also a much broader range of goods and services that are sold to public - as well as private - educational institutions (Williamson and Hogan, 2020).
+Some of the most relevant of these goods and services are Educational Technology (EdTech) hardware, online e-learning and teaching platforms, educational materials (such as textbooks, both digital and analog, curricular packages, etc.), test preparation and certification services, learning analytics and management systems, school/ university organization software, edu-marketing and students' recruitment services, private tutoring and supplemental education services, behavioural management applications, teacher training programmes, and school improvement and consultancy services (see text box no. 4).

-BOX 4: THE RAPID EVOLUTION OF EDTECH AND THE DIGITALIZATION OF EDUCATION2
+TEXT BOX NO. 4: THE RAPID EVOLUTION OF EDTECH AND THE DIGITALIZATION OF EDUCATION